Ahmed-Hindy/AxeFx_tools/README.md

 ## [Material Processor](https://github.com/Ahmed-Hindy/Materials-Processor)
-a WIP Houdini tool for Ingestion/ Conversions for complex multi-input/ multi-output materials in multiple DCCs and USD\
+a WIP 3D Materials tool for Ingestion, Standardization, and Conversion for complex multi-input/ multi-output materials\
-Universal support for other dccs and .usd file format will be added in near future.
+in various DCCs.
+Also supports USD file format.\
+Currently in pre-release with support for only Arnold, MaterialX, PrincipledShader in Houdini.\
+Has basic support also for USD.